 Try to limit carrying around lots of expensive gadgets and or heavy electronic equipment such as cameras and laptops unless you are doing a documentary on rural life in Isaan territory or planning a sightseeing trip to Ayutthaya which requires some decent photography as such.

-I've heard that taking a roll of duct tape with you on your solo adventure may have infinite benefits in needy times.
-Now don't get me all wrong here, I certainly don't mean that you should use it to bind your pretty little girlfriend's hands or anything like that, but you never know when you might need to fix something really well like a broken suitcase or a camera bag that's gone bust.
+I've heard that taking a roll of duct tape with you on your solo adventure may have countless benefits in needy times.
+Now don't get me all wrong here, I certainly don't mean that you should use it to bind your pretty little girlfriend's hands or anything like that, but you never know when you might need to fix something well like a broken suitcase or a camera bag that's gone bust.
 Heck!
 You go figure it out.

 Guys don't forget to pack in a few extra condoms.
 You never know when you'll be needing them.
 Because safety standards in most western countries are possibly better than most Asian countries, you'll be glad you brought your own.
-Isn't it strange that Thailand produces much of the world's largest consumption of condoms?
+Isn't it strange that Thailand produces much of the world's most substantial consumption of condoms?
 But you knew that all along.
 Only condoms here seem a lot smaller.

 Before I wish you all the very best on your trip to Thailand, I would like to introduce you to a guy who has produced what is probably the ultimate blueprint for a fearless and inexpensive way for single people to travel the world.
-This guide No Debt World Travel focuses among other things, on safe and secure travel for the single male wanting to explore unfamiliar territories.
+This guide No Debt World Travel focuses, among other things, on safe and secure travel for the single male wanting to explore unfamiliar territories.
 It is an extremely informative guide for men travelling solo in Thailand too.

-If you decide to purchase this guide you'd also be helping me earn a small commission so that I too can continue my solo journey around the world and that would be simply amazing.
+If you decide to purchase this guide, you'd also be helping me earn a small commission so that I too can continue my solo journey around the world and that would be simply amazing.
 Just click the link above.

 Safe travel for single females in Thailand.
 All the tips single females need to travel safely in Thailand.
 Are there risks and uncertainties of being a solo female traveller.
-An information guide about safe travel in the land of smiles Find Out More...
+An information guide about safe travel in the land of smiles You can find out more here.

 Good Thai Girls in Thailand All the tips you need in finding the best places to meet good girls in Thailand.
 From your hotel lobby to your favourite restaurant.
 From the shopping mall to the street market.
 From the airport to the train station.
-Find Out More...
+Find Out More.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.